Paulo Chávez: Other Mexican Clubs

-Mexico National Team
+National career

 Chavez was a huge part of Mexico national team.
 He Represented his country in Copa America 1999.
 Unfortunately a very hard decision from Manuel Lapuente would leave him and David Oteo out the 1998 FIFA World Cup.
 In total he has made 30 appearances for the Mexican team.

+Doping Scandal

+During the 1999 Copa América both Chavez and Raúl Lara failed drug tests for doping with Nandrolone and testosterone/Epitestosterone, respectively.
+They received a 6-month ban from CONMEBOL and could not participate in the tournament, leaving the Mexican team with only 22 players.
+After threats to boycott the 1999 FIFA Confederations Cup the ban was appealed, and FIFA ruled in favor of lifting the ban, citing that the laboratory where the tests were conducted was not certified by them or the IOC.